docker/docs/datacenter/ucp/2.0/reference/cli/index.md

 ---
+description: Learn about the commands available in the docker/ucp image.
+keywords: docker, ucp, cli, ucp
 title: docker/ucp overview
-description: Learn about the commands available in the docker/ucp image.
-keywords:
-- docker, ucp, cli, ucp
 ---

 This image has commands to install and manage